sigma-py/quadpy/README.md

 ![](https://nschloe.github.io/quadrature/s9.png)

-Numerical integration schemes for triangles.
+Numerical integration schemes for lines and triangles.

 To numerically integrate any function over any given triangle, do
 ```python